ModischFabrications/CutSolver/README.md

 will change randomly.
 It's not like I know what I'm doing, it's more like a learning curve.

 ### Local build

 1. Build and start this image using `docker-compose up`
-2. wait a while for uvloop to build...
+2. wait a while for dependencies to build...
 (1000s)
-3. See usage for interactions.
+3. See usage for interactions

 ## Contributing

 Feel free to contact me or make a pull-request if you want to participate.

 Install pre-commit with `pre-commit install && pre-commit install -t pre-push`.

 Change version number in:

 1. main.py:version
 2. git tag
-3. Dockerfile?

 This should be checked and or fixed by pre-commit, execute `pre-commit run --all-files --hook-stage push` to run manually.

+Remember to test your changes using `pytest [--durations=5]`.

 ### Prebuild docker images